 Doing 30 minutes of physical exercise three to five days per week can help.
 These can be easily accessible activities such as walking, jogging, bike riding or lifting weights at home.
 You don’t necessarily have to participate in formal exercise programmes.
 However, participation in sports and exercise classes can provide the additional benefit of social interaction that can also help some people with depression.

 Exercise and Dementia

-According to the Alzheimer’s Research & Prevention Foundation, regular physical exercise can reduce your risk of developing Alzheimer’s disease by up to 50 percent.
+According to the Alzheimer’s Research and Prevention Foundation, regular physical exercise can reduce your risk of developing Alzheimer’s disease by up to 50 percent.
 Exercise for dementia patients can even slow further deterioration for those already with cognitive problems.
 Exercise protects against dementia by stimulating your brain’s ability to maintain old connections as well as establish new ones.

 Aim for around 150 minutes of moderate intensity exercise each week.
 This should involve a combination of cardio exercise and strength training.
 High intensity exercise is best as it increases brain blood flow more than continuous exercise workouts.
 Moderate levels of weight and resistance training are also good for maintaining brain health.
-For those over 65, adding two to three strength sessions to every week can cut your risk of Alzheimer’s in half.
+For those over 65, adding two to three strength sessions to every week can cut your risk of Alzheimer’s by half.

-Psychology and Health Advice in Melbourne or Sydney
+Psychology and Health Advice in Melbourne

 Pinnacle Health Group provides a range of services including psychology, physiotherapy, massage, clinical Pilates, yoga and more in multiple locations in Melbourne.
 If you’re injured or need health advice, book an appointment from one of our centrally based health clinics or join a wellness class near you.